JennyVivian99/Rhizospheres_Tropical_plantations/Bacterial_communities/README.md

-Here is the code and metadata for the analysis of the fungal communities among the rhizospheres.
+Here is the code and metadata for the analysis of the bacterial communities among the rhizospheres.

 It is divided into:
 1) analysis of only the rhizospheres